Cascara Coffee Cherry Tea 240g - Costa Rica

 4. Drain the tea, discard the pulp

 The forward-thinking team at the Helsar de Zarcero mill in Costa Rica wanted to find a suitable use for the leftover cherry skins, so they sought the help of the University of Costa Rica.
-Initially, they thought to isolate the red pigment in the cherries to create a red dye, but they brilliantly found that the best use of the leftover cascara was as a consumable dried fruit product.
+Initially, they thought of isolating the red pigment in the cherries to create a red dye, but they brilliantly found that the best use of the leftover cascara was as a consumable dried fruit product.
 High in antioxidants, the cascara would work equally great as a tea or even as a snack.

 Cascara is typically made by taking the by-products of coffee milling and drying them in the sun.
 This process can be dangerous since it can take a long time for the cascara to dry and therefore creates a high risk of mould growth.
 The UCR and Helsar team came up with a process where the freshly picked cherries are placed in sanitized containers, rinsed three times, and depulped in a separate facility.
 The coffee seeds (beans) are taken to be dried on the patios and raised beds of the Helsar mill, while the cascara is steam-treated to eliminate any microorganisms, then dried in specially designed ovens.